Graduate Teaching Award for Independent Instruction

 April 25, 2023 — Winners Honored at University Awards Ceremony

 The initial application must include the following four items to be considered complete:

 We ask that all candidates combine these materials into a single PDF file before submitting via the dropbox below.
-An example of a properly formatted, completed application can be found to the right of the dropbox.
+An example of a properly formatted, completed application can be found here.

 Second Round Application Materials